Nevenall/sufficient-reason/System/Magick.md

     - You may be able to include one Asset
     - Mystick assets, especially resonance, might help you in your feat

-# (do we need a section about opportunties here? paradox burning paradox? it is a part of action, but it's also a thing unto itself. like pheres)
+# (do we need a section about opportunities here? paradox burning paradox? it is a part of action, but it's also a thing unto itself. like spheres)

 ### Reality Resists Your Magick